anacierdem/libdragon-docker/README.md

 You can change `latest` to whichever version you want to switch to.

+### Using a different libdragon chain

+    With your preferred libdragon on your working environment run;

+    libdragon make
+    libdragon make install
+    libdragon make tools-install

 ### ROM byte order

 To use the toolchain's host `make` action with byte swap enabled, include the `--byte-swap` flag;